Russia’s Return to the Middle East

 Even though Russia was economically present in the Middle East, mostly focusing on arms export, its real return to the scene came in 2015.
 By launching its intervention in Syria, aimed at saving the exhausted regime of Bashar al-Assad, Russia managed to establish a strong military presence in the region; but it also proved its willingness to militarily engage to protect its interests, as well as its resolve to protect its allies.
 It also found itself in a position controlling the future development of Syria.
 In the end, the intervention not only achieved its proclaimed goals but it also established Russia as a major power in the region and thereby shifted the existing balance of power.

 To accompany its military campaign, Russia launched a region-wide diplomatic offensive.
 It put its resources into building close personal ties with state leaders, renewing connections from Soviet times, closing economic, energy and arms deals, and increasing military cooperation.
 The chosen strategy in doing so was rather sophisticated - instead of choosing sides, Russia managed to take up the role of an external mediator and power broker, a third party that everyone can and wants to talk to.
 It also fits into the region ideologically, as Putin, himself an autocrat, does not have to hold back when dealing with other autocrats.
-And based on profound understanding of the region’s politics, Russia managed to tailor a unique influence-building approach to every country, further increasing its effectiveness.
+And based on a profound understanding of the region’s politics, Russia managed to tailor a unique influence-building approach to every country, further increasing its effectiveness.